stujo/react-moving-mesh-demo/README.md

 ## react-moving-mesh-demo

-This app is a demo app for react-moving-mesh which is a react component
+This app is a demo app for [`react-moving-mesh`](https://www.npmjs.com/package/react-moving-mesh), which is a React component.

-A [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started